csi — camera sensors

 Turns color bar mode on (True) or off (False).
 Defaults to off.

 enable turns auto gain control on (True) or off (False).
-The camera will startup with auto gain control on.
+The camera starts up with auto gain control on.

 If enable is False you may set a fixed gain in decibels with gain_db.